Fiche métier - pmo

 Role of the PMO

 The Project Management Officer (PMO) manages and coordinates projects within a company.
 He or she implements a precise methodology and standardised processes to optimise the efficiency and execution of the actions undertaken.
-They supervise large-scale projects with organisational, technological or strategic aims (e.g. a transformation to modernise information systems).
+They supervise projects with organisational, technological or strategic aims (e.g. modernisation of information systems).

 The PMO has a cross-functional view of projects, programmes and portfolios.
-This position enables them to ensure coordination between the various teams and stakeholders.
-Wearing the hat of a project manager, he or she is responsible for drawing up monitoring reports, managing schedules and budgets and ensuring the quality of deliverables.
+This position enables them to coordinate the various teams and stakeholders.
+As project manager, they are responsible for drawing up monitoring reports, managing schedules and budgets and ensuring the quality of deliverables.

 Strategic alignment and project planning